Madison Speed Skating Club – Frequently Asked Questions

 Does the club do inline speed skating?

 Yes.
 Traditionally the main focus of the club is ice.
 However as inline speed skating grows in popularity more of our members do both disciplines.
-Many of our members do inline training during the summer, and some of our members do inline competitions.
+We have members who cross-train inline and ice.
+Several ice-focused skaters inline in the summer and inliners cross-train ice in the winter.